ESoapW/TaskMgmt/README.md

 * node >= 8.6.0
 * npm >= 17

-If you encounter permission issues, run all commands with `sudo`

 ### 1. Set up and start PostgreSQL database
 0. Make sure docker is running